boyanraichev/tat-js/README.md

 **Tooltip**

-Use the .js-tooltip class to a handler to show a tooltip upon mouseover.
-Use the .js-tooltip-focus on an input to show the tooltip upon input focus.
-The handler will receive a class .tooltipped when activated.
+Use the `.js-tooltip` class to a handler to show a tooltip upon specific action.
+The handler will receive a class `.tooltip-on` when activated.
+The tooltip itself can be another element (which will receive  a class `.active` when active) or an element created programmatically with the text provided in a data attribute.

-Must-fill attributes:
-data-tooltip="" -  the ID of the tooltip element to be shown.
-The tooltip will receive a class .opened.
+Must-fill attributes (one of the two): data-tooltip="" -  the ID of the tooltip element to be shown.
+The tooltip will receive a class .active. data-tooltip-text="" -  the text content to be put in the tooltip element created dynamically.

+Optional attribute:
+data-trigger="" - possible options currently: mouseover, focus.
+Default is mouseover.

 **Input Started**